CdreKaputt/CSPB-3308-Team-4-Project/meeting_notes/Milestone2_Agile_Meeting_Recording.md

 ### 3. Sprint Retrospective (≈ 10 minutes)

 #### What Went Well
-- Clear communication and full tea attendance
+- Clear communication and full team attendance
 - Early agreement on scope and expectations
 - Effective role distribution based on strengths